Dysthymia

 Dysthymia and Cognitive-Behavioral Therapy

-CBT allows you to reduce self-defeating behaviors associated with dysthymia such as negativity, hopelessness and lack of assertiveness by educating you about how the condition affects you and your life.
+CBT allows you to reduce self-defeating behaviors associated with chronic depression such as negativity, hopelessness and lack of assertiveness by educating you about how the condition affects you and your life.
 CBT can help you manage depression-related stress and improve your ability to function in work situations, interpersonal settings and social environments.

 Contact us